 The legume plant provides plant-based protein, fiber, and essential vitamins and minerals.
 Adding legumes to the diet can help:

-• Lower cholesterol levels: Consuming legumes can help lower LDL cholesterol levels, which may contribute to a reduced risk of heart disease.
+- Lower cholesterol levels: Consuming legumes can help lower LDL cholesterol levels, which may reduce the risk of heart disease.

 Nuts are an excellent source of unsaturated fats, fiber, and protein.
 Adding nuts to the diet can help:

-• Improve heart health: Lowering LDL cholesterol and nuts also lower blood pressure, and the risk of blood clots can improve heart health and reduce diabetes complications.
+- Improve heart health: Lowering LDL cholesterol and eating nuts also lowers blood pressure and the risk of blood clots, which can improve heart health and reduce diabetes complications.

-This diet can be beneficial for people with diabetes while promoting wound healing.
+This diet can benefit people with diabetes while promoting wound healing.
 When making significant dietary changes, especially for diabetics, consult your healthcare provider first.

 Consuming fiber-rich fruits and vegetables can benefit people with diabetes, especially those with wound-healing challenges.
 These nutritious foods can benefit your health in the following ways:

-• Improved Blood Sugar Control: Fiber, found only in plant foods, regulates blood sugar levels.
+- Improved Blood Sugar Control: Fiber, found only in plant foods regulates blood sugar levels.
 Soluble fiber slows down carbohydrate absorption, preventing blood sugar spikes.
-Individuals with diabetes who want to manage their blood sugar levels better should choose fruits and vegetables high in fiber.
+People with diabetes who want to manage their blood sugar levels better should choose fruits and vegetables high in fiber.

-• Manage Co-occurring Health Conditions: The fiber in fruits and vegetables helps manage co-occurring health conditions, such as high cholesterol and hypertension.
-Antioxidants in vegetables like bell peppers, cabbage, and potatoes lower blood pressure and prevent heart disease.
-Legumes like black beans and lima beans improve cholesterol levels.
+- Manage Co-occurring Health Conditions: The fiber in fruits and vegetables helps manage co-occurring health conditions, such as high cholesterol and hypertension.
+Vegetables like bell peppers, cabbage, and potatoes contain antioxidants that lower blood pressure and prevent heart disease.
+At the same time, legumes like black beans and lima beans improve cholesterol levels.

-• The growth and repair of body tissues, including those of the skin and blood vessels, are facilitated by this compound.
+- This compound facilitates the growth and repair of body tissues, including the skin and blood vessels.

 Vitamin C: